Konamiman/Nestor80/docs/LanguageReference.md

   That's the reason why the new suffixes `I` (b**I**nary) and `M` (deci**M**al) have been introduced in Nestor80.
 </blockquote>

-ℹ️ The `#` prefix for hexadecimal numbers has been introduced in Nestor80 for compatibility with other assemblers that use the same notation, but in general it's recommended to use the `H` suffix instead since `#` could cause confusion with the suffix for external symbols, `##`.
+💡 The `#` prefix for hexadecimal numbers has been introduced in Nestor80 for compatibility with other assemblers that use the same notation, but in general it's recommended to use the `H` suffix instead since `#` could cause confusion with the suffix for external symbols, `##`.

 A string can be used as equivalent to the numeric constant resulting from encoding it with the current character encoding, with the following rules: